paldip0433/neyman-survey-fieldwork-optimization/README.md

 - Performs a **team-capacity sensitivity analysis**.
 - Introduces a flexible Neyman formulation controlled by a penalty parameter **λ**.
 - Quantifies the **cost–statistical-precision trade-off** using the variance of the stratified sample mean.
-- Produces tables and publication-ready figures for the main optimization and sensitivity experiments.

 ---